Navigation Child and Adolescent Psychiatry

 Our mission is to provide the most up-to-date, evidence-based clinical care to children and adolescents who are suffering from psychiatric illness.
 Through an understanding of the multiple biological, psychological and social factors related to a child's problems, we deliver comprehensive psychiatric evaluations and innovative treatment plans to help alleviate their symptoms.

-Our experienced child and adolescent psychiatry faculty (Wilfred Farquharson IV, PhD, Director) are nationally renowned and have expertise in a wide range of disorders, including attention deficit hyperactivity disorders, mood and anxiety disorders, learning disorders and behavioral disorders.
+Our experienced child and adolescent psychiatry faculty are nationally renowned and have expertise in a wide range of disorders, including attention deficit hyperactivity disorders, mood and anxiety disorders, autism spectrum disorders, early childhood conditions, learning disorders and emotional/behavioral disorders.

-A routine evaluation begins with obtaining standardized ratings from parent and teacher, copies of past evaluations and hospital records if relevant, and an interview with the parent/caretaker and child.
+Our clinical care begins with a comprehensive evaluation that includes obtaining standardized ratings from parent and teacher, copies of past evaluations and hospital records if relevant, and an interview with the parent/guardian and child.

-Assessment consists of talking to the families and children about medical and psychological/psychiatric conditions and collaborating with the pediatric team involved in their care.
+Assessment consists of providing psycho-education to the families and children about medical and psychological/psychiatric conditions and collaborating with the pediatric team involved in their care.

 Our Team